codelazarus14/InhabitantChess/README.md

 ## How to Encounter
-on their first try, player has to collect warp core from ATP and make it to the stranger

-arrive, proceed to open vault or wtv (ill allow cheating to get in anyway) and proceed as normal

-after completing vision exchange, prisoner howls and then moves toward elevator, turns and asks you for the vision staff - interrupted by our code which replaces it with a dialogue prompt

-then move to place the vision staff against the table, fade to black and then setup environment (screeching noises etc. and then prisoner is seated across from the table)
+Trigger the "Dreamworld" ending (time loop disabled + trapped in simulation), then head to the Prisoner's vault.

-player can choose to end the game by getting up from the table and interacting with the prisoner separately, resets to where we left off (prisoner bows and leaves, game ends as normal)
+The player can choose to end the game by getting up from the table and talking to the Prisoner directly.

-in subsequent loops - just hit a button near spawn or something. like a floating artifact

-log entries record meeting them, maybe update with high score?
-A Tired Ghost
+After the game ends and the player has said farewell, a shortcut will unlock at the starting camp.

 ## Rules (i think)
 (?) - unimplemented but possible rule

 three piece types: **Eye**, **Antler**, **Blocker**
-- **Eye**: goal of the antler player, also their greatest threat
+- **Eye**: goal of the antler player, their greatest (and only) threat
     - beam - removes all antlers hit by it from the board
     - infinite range across all tiles (3 lines, like how queen moves/poses a threat in chess)
+    - can be "contained" when all legal moves are blocked by the player's pieces
 - **Antler**: basically just a pawn for now
+    - used to reach the eye - once eye is contained by at least one antler piece
     - (?) can enter blocker for protection
-    - (?) goal is to reach/contain the eye w the help of blockers
 - **Blocker**:
+    - used to protect antler pieces
     - can block eye's beam from entering any spaces behind it
-    - used to protect antler pieces

 2 players: one controls the Eye, other controls Antler/Blockers

-(?) game ends when eye removes all antlers or the eye is reached/contained
+The game ends when the player runs out of Antler pieces or reaches the Eye.